 If you liked my Kohlrabi Fritters Recipe, check out these recipes too

 Vegan Kohlrabi FrittersThese vegan kohlrabi fritters are crispy on the outside and nice and soft in the middle.
-Perfect for dipping in sauces or yoghurt, they can be served as a side dish or added to a lunchbox for a day out.
+Perfect for dipping in sauces or yogurt, they can be served as a side dish or added to a lunchbox for a day out.
 It takes less than 30 minutes to make and you only need 6 ingredients.
 Simple & tasty!

 - 1 kohlrabi